coreyfireBB/PhantaByte/README.md

 You can check out a quick introduction to this script here: https://youtu.be/ZnPeuU1lTgM

-If you prefer individual documenttion for the individual remediations, you can follow along here: https://ghosties.net/oshardening/oshardening-windows/individual-hardening-techniques/
+If you prefer individual documentation for the individual remediations, you can follow along here: https://ghosties.net/oshardening/oshardening-windows/individual-hardening-techniques/